-Statistically-derived precision and accuracy limits are required by selected methods and programs.
+Statistically-derived precision and accuracy limits are required by selected methods (such as SW-846) and programs.
 The laboratory routinely utilizes statistically-derived limits to evaluate method performance and determine when corrective action is appropriate.
 The analysts are instructed to use the current limits in the LIMS (dated and approved by the QA Manager).
-All historical limits can be queries from the LIMS using the "Historical" feature.
+All historical limits can be queried from the LIMS using the "Historical" feature.
 If a method defines the QC limits, the method limits are used.

-If a method requires the generation of historical limits, the laboratory develops such limits from recent data in the QC database of the LIMS, following the guidelines described in laboratory SOP No. IR-QA-CNTRLIM.
+If a method requires the generation of historical limits, the laboratory develops such limits from recent data in the QC database of the LIMS, following the guidelines described in Section 24.
 All calculations and limits are documented and dated when approved and effective.
 On occasion, clients request contract-specified limits for a specific project.

 Current QC limits are entered and maintained in the LIMS analyte database.
 As sample results and the related QC are entered into LIMS, the sample QC values are compared with the limits in LIMS to determine if they are within the acceptable range.
-The analyst then evaluates if the sample needs to be re-analyzed or if an NCM must be generated to explain the reason for the QC outlier and the corrective action performed.
+The analyst then evaluates if the sample needs to be rerun or re-extracted/rerun or if an NCM must be generated to explain the reason for the QC outlier and the corrective action performed.